webfpga/cli/README.md

 But don't fret!
 Our flashing utility automatically detects uncompressed bitstreams and transparently compresses them before transferring them.
-Bitstreams that originate from the official WebFPGA backend come pre-compressed.
+Bitstreams that originate from the official WebFPGA backend arrive pre-compressed.